 - 80.1.
-Bonding leave is available to employees to enable them to be absent from duty to: - (a) bond with their newborn child, adopted child or a foster child for whom the employee's domestic partner has enduring parental responsibility due to a care and protection order. - (b) support the protection of the family under the Human Rights Act 2004.
+Bonding leave is available to employees to enable them to be absent from duty to: - (a) bond with their newborn child, adopted child or a foster child for whom the employee's domestic partner has commenced a primary care giving role under a permanent caring arrangement. - (b) support the protection of the family under the Human Rights Act 2004.

 - 80.2.
-Bonding leave is available to employees other than casual employees at the time of the child's birth, adoption or foster care granting enduring parental responsibility due to a care and protection order by the employee's domestic partner when the employee is not the primary care giver to the child. - 80.3.
-An employee who is eligible for paid birth leave or primary care giver leave is not entitled to bonding leave. - 80.4.
+Bonding leave is available to employees other than casual employees at the time of the child's birth, adoption, or the commencement of a permanent caring arrangement when the employee is not the primary care giver to the child. - 80.3.
+An employee who is eligible for paid birth leave, adoption or permanent care leave or primary care giver leave is not entitled to bonding leave. - 80.4.
 If bonding leave has been taken by the employee, and the employee later becomes entitled to primary care giver leave, the Chief Executive may agree to convert the bonding leave and any personal leave accessed under this clause to primary care giver leave.

 - 80.5.
 Under this clause, an employee is entitled to be absent for a maximum of two weeks (ten days) at, or near, the time of the birth, adoption or care and protection order.
 The maximum absence may be increased by a further one week (five days) of personal leave for bonding purposes as per subclause 66.24. - 80.6.
-In accordance with the National Employment Standards, an eligible employee is entitled to be absent up to a maximum of eight weeks of concurrent unpaid bonding leave in the first twelve months following the birth, adoption or care and protection order for a child, subject to a minimum period of two weeks at a time unless a shorter period is agreed by the Chief Executive. - 80.7.
+In accordance with the National Employment Standards, an eligible employee is entitled to be absent up to a maximum of eight weeks of concurrent unpaid bonding leave in the first 12 months following the birth, adoption or care and protection order for a child, subject to a minimum period of two weeks at a time unless a shorter period is agreed by the Chief Executive. - 80.7.
 The entitlement under subclause 80.7will be reduced by the extent of the entitlement accessed by an employee under sub-clause 80.5. - 80.8.
-To avoid doubt, the entitlement under this clause does not increase in cases of multiple births, adoptions or care and protection orders that apply to more than one child at the one time. - 80.9.
+To avoid doubt, the entitlement under this clause does not increase in cases of multiple births, adoptions or permanent caring arrangements that apply to more than one child at the one time. - 80.9.
 Bonding leave is non-cumulative. - 80.10.
-Bonding leave must be taken within fourteen weeks from the date of birth, adoption or commencement of the permanent caring arrangements, unless there are exceptional circumstances and the Chief Executive agrees to a longer period.

-- 80.11.
-The one week (five days) of personal leave accessed as per subclause 66.24 may be taken at any time up to fourteen weeks from the date of the birth, adoption or care and protection order. - 80.12.
-Where an employee's domestic partner is also a Commission employee this leave may be taken concurrently with the domestic partner receiving birth or primary care giver leave.
+Bonding leave must be taken within 14 weeks from the date of birth, adoption or commencement of the permanent caring arrangements, unless there are exceptional circumstances, and the Chief Executive agrees to a longer period. - 80.11.
+The one week (five days) of personal leave accessed as per subclause 66.24 may be taken at any time up to 14 weeks from the date of the birth, adoption, or permanent caring arrangement. - 80.12.
+Where an employee's domestic partner is also a Commission employee this leave may be taken concurrently with the domestic partner receiving birth leave, adoption or permanent care leave or primary care giver leave.